 The Authority owns approximately 165 miles of railroad track with operating rights on an additional 10 miles of track and 734 acres of rights-of-way with storage yard capacity for railroad cars near its facilities.
-These yards are located on property made available to the Port Terminal Railroad Association, an association of line railroads that serve the Port of Houston.
+These yards are located on property made available to the Port Terminal Railroad Association, an association of line railroads that serve the Port.

 The Authority also owns or manages over 12,750 acres of submerged land in Harris County.
-In 2019, the Authority expects to begin leasing these lands to owners of adjacent property.
+In 2019, the Authority expanded its leasing program to begin leasing these lands to owners of adjacent property.

 As the Non-Federal Sponsor of the Houston Ship Channel, the Authority has provided to the U.S. Army Corps of Engineers (Corps) over 7,000 acres of land in Harris County and Galveston Bay as dredge material placement areas.
-The Authority performs environmental management and operational oversight of these placement areas and bird sanctuaries through professional services and maintenance contracts, the cost of which has been reduced by 30-60% over the past five years.
+The Authority performs environmental management and operational oversight of these placement areas through professional services and maintenance contracts, the cost of which has been reduced by 30-60% over the past five years.

-2018 marked the midpoint of the four-year cost-shared federal study which is considering the feasibility of further improvements to the Houston Ship channel and its tributaries.
-The tentatively selected plan will enable deeper draft and generally larger ships to call further upstream in the heart of the channel petrochemical reach and allow for more efficient transportation up through the Turning Basin Terminal.
+In 2019, the four-year cost-shared federal study which is considering the feasibility of further improvements to the Houston Ship channel, and its tributaries, was submitted by the local Corps district office for administrative approval.
+The Authority is actively pursuing administration and Congressional approval of this project, has commenced design work on its own in advance of that approval, and seek to begin construction once approval is in hand.
+The tentatively selected plan will enable deeper draft and generally larger ships to call further upstream in the heart of the channel petrochemical reach and allow for more efficient transportation through Galveston Bay to channel endpoint at the Turning Basin.
 Additional widening of the ship channels up to and including the container terminals will assure the capability of those channels to satisfy the growing demand for containerized cargo for the next 20-50 years.
 The Authority's 50% cost share of the study is approximately \$5 million.

-In 2018, the Bayport flare improvements were completed allowing for easier access into the Bayport channel.
-Channel Development also renegotiated the Operations and Maintenance for Disposal Area Management Program with the Corps of Engineers resulting in the Corps accepting responsibility for all ditching construction resulting in a savings of \$1M or more annually.
+In 2019, the Bayport flare improvements were completed allowing for easier access into the Bayport channel.
+Channel Development also renegotiated the Operations and Maintenance for Disposal Area Management Program with the Corps of Engineers resulting in the Corps accepting responsibility for all ditching construction resulting in a savings of \$1 million or more annually.